robenkleene/sidewinder/README.md

 # Euclidean Sequencer

-This repo contains two implementations of the colloquially referred to "Bjorklund Algorithm" for spacing pulses in a count of steps that have an uncanny resemblance to traditional rhythm patterns across times periods and cultures.
+This repo contains two implementations of the (colloquially named) "Bjorklund's Algorithm" for spacing pulses in a count of steps that have an uncanny resemblance to traditional rhythm patterns across times periods and cultures.

 The reason for two implementations is that the most direct implementation of the algorithm based on the steps detailed in ["Structural properties of Euclidean rhythms"](http://student.ulb.ac.be/~ptaslaki/publications/structuralProperties.pdf) gets different results from the original paper by Toussaint detailing this technique, ["The Euclidean Algorithm Generates Traditional Musical Rhythms"](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf).
-This implementation is calleds as [bjorklund](src/coffee/bjorklund.litcoffee).
+This implementation is called [bjorklund](src/coffee/bjorklund.litcoffee).

 A slightly modified version of the algorithm gets the same results as in that paper, and is also shorter and more elegant.
 This implementation is called [toussaint](src/coffee/toussaint.litcoffee).